kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 ##### Tests

-The master branch will run all the same tests that pull requests do as well as the complete set of framework tests.
+The master branch will run all the same tests that pull requests do as well as the complete set of operator tests.

 ##### Pushes